isomerpages/nlb-biblioasia/_jan-to-mar-2025/The Story of Sembawang from 19th century Singapore Maps.md

 [^15]: _Plan of the British Settlement of Singapore by Captain Franklin and Lieut.
 Jackson_ in John Crawfurd, [_Journal of an Embassy from the Governor-General of India to the Courts of Siam and Cochin-China_](https://www.nlb.gov.sg/main/book-detail?cmsuuid=78831281-b72c-4981-afd0-7a448179e707) (London: Henry Colburn, 1828), facing page 529.
-(From National Library Online, accession no. B20116740J); “Mapping Singapore 1819–2014,” in National Library Board, [_Visualising Space: Maps of Singapore and the Region_](https://eservice.nlb.gov.sg/redir/itemdetails?bid=201116198) (Singapore: National Library Board, 2015), 90.
-(From National Library, Singapore, call no. RSING 911.5957 SIN)
+(From National Library Online, accession no. B20116740J); Mok, “[Mapping Singapore 1819–2014](https://eservice.nlb.gov.sg/redir/itemdetails?bid=201116198),” 90.